kcl-lang/kcl-lang.io/docs/user_docs/guides/schema-definition.md

 - The type of `domainType` is a string literal union type, similar to an "enumeration", which means that the value of `domainType` can only take one of `"Standard"`, `"Customized"` and `"Global"`.
 - The type of `containerPort` is an integer (`int`).
 In addition, we use the `check` keyword to define its value range from 1 to 65535.
 - The type of `services` is `Service` schema list type, and we use `?` to mark it as an optional attribute.
+Deleting it from `main.k` would still output a valid yaml.
-- The type of `volumes` is a `Volume` schema list type, and we use `?` to mark it as an optional attribute.
+- The type of `volumes` is a `Volume` schema list type.

 We can get the YAML output of the `app` instance by using the following command line